roybenyosef/AwesomeEverything/AwesomeDiffusion.md

 Play with the different parameters it offers and write a descriptive prompt for your desired output Click "Generate" and refine as needed
 Pro tip: Adjust the "timestep to start inserting ID" parameter to balance fidelity and creativity.
-* Edit images in real-time with Krea and FLUX
-The Rundown: Krea AI is an AI-powered image editing platform that offers real-time image generation with Flux, allowing users to edit and enhance images on the fly — with a generous free tier.
+* Edit images in real-time with Krea and FLUX.
+Krea AI is an AI-powered image editing platform that offers real-time image generation with Flux, allowing users to edit and enhance images on the fly — with a generous free tier.

 Step-by-step:
 Sign up or log in to Krea AI (https://www.krea.ai/home) and go to the "Generate" section